 Additional unrestricted funds are added to each grant for general operating support.

-Scott Rigby is a visual artist and a 2006 Pew Fellow.
+Bruce Metcalf is a jeweler and a 1996 Pew Fellow.

 Jenelle Porter is senior curator at the Institute of Contemporary Art, Boston.
 Prior to that, she curated at Artists Space in New York and the Institute of Contemporary Art, Philadelphia.